kolosya-tuchka/kolosya-tuchka/README.md

 Actually, there are 4 words, but who cares?

-Skills: C# / C / C++ / Python / PHP / Java
+Skills: C# / C / C++ / Python / Go / Java

 - 🔭 I’m currently working on the best RPG ever! (boastful dunce...)
-- 🌱 I’m currently learning C# & .NET, Python, some Design Patterns and other boring things
+- 🌱 I’m currently learning C# & .NET, Python, Docker, Go,  some Design Patterns and other boring things
 - 🤔 I’m looking for help with math analysis........
 - ⚡ Fun fact: give someone a game and he will be happy for some days.
 Teach someone to make games and he will never be happy anymore